Wandering In China: Shanghai

 The side of the bund you'll be seated on is also a must-see, so be sure to cross the water one evening and take a photo in front of the newer, neon-laced buildings of the financial district.
 The side of the river that offers this view is a public space crowded with tourists, so don't expect the same leisurely sunset you can enjoy from the financial district side.
 But the view is so jaw-dropping and electric I promise you won't even notice the jostling around you.

-[Images, from top: 1) The Shanghai World Financial Centre, 2) My selfie from the Centre's 101st floor- to prove I made it to the top despite my fear!
-3) The Bund after dark]
+Photos: 1) The Shanghai World Financial Centre, 2) My selfie from the Centre's 101st floor- to prove I made it to the top despite my fear!
+3) The Bund after dark, viewed across from the Financial District

-[Images, from top: 1) Nanjing Road, 2) & 3) M&M world Shanghai, located on Nanjing Road, was our playground for a few hours!
-4) turn east off Nanjing Road and a whole other side of Shanghai awaits- this Mom'n'Pop restaurant served delicious bamboo and dumplings!]
+Photos from top: 1) Nanjing Road, 2) & 3) M&M world Shanghai, located on Nanjing Road, was our playground for an hour!
+4) turn east off Nanjing Road and a whole other side of Shanghai awaits- this Mom'n'Pop restaurant served delicious bamboo and dumplings!

-Our third day in Shanghai was spent wandering around the French Concession, a historic neighborhood where many French expats lived during the '20s.
+Our third day in Shanghai was spent wandering around the French Concession, a historic neighborhood where many French expats lived during the 1920s.
 There are stories of Charlie Chaplin making an infamous name for himself on these cobblestone streets, but for mere mortals like us it's the perfect place to browse boutiques, sip coffee, enjoy the tree-lined streets and feel a bit like you're travelling through time.
-This area has some of the most character of anywhere in town, so I'd suggest looking up a hotel here, too.
+This area has some of the most character of anywhere in town, so I'd suggest looking up a hotel or Air BnB in this neighbourhood, too.

 Grab a dessert to go from any of the adorable cafes in the area (we liked a place called Simply Cafe) and head to the nearby park, with its palm trees and long grass.
 Accessable green spaces in China can be hard to come by, and the French Concession's park is the perfect blend of maintained-yet-not-too-manicured.
 It feels very alive, much like the city itself.

-[Images, from top: 1) A guard suspicious of my photography at the First Communist Congress, 2) Our desserts from Simply Cafe, 3) The park in the French Concession]
+Photos, from top: 1) A guard suspicious of my photography at the First Communist Congress, 2) Our desserts from Simply Cafe, 3) The park in the French Concession

 On our wanders through the French Concession we also happened upon the First Communist Congress, a museum dedicated to the rise of communism in China.
-Letters from a young Mao to his friends are mounted on the wall, and a waxed replica of a dinner where young activists first met fills a crowded display room.
+Letters from a young Mao to his friends are mounted on the wall, and a waxed replica of a dinner where young activists first met fills a crowded display room, giving me serious Last Supper vibes.
 No matter your politics, it's a well-put together museum that shows a different side of the story of communism than many of us ever hear.
 Oh, and the admission is free, so give it a chance!

 After the museum, we had dinner in the sunshine.
 I drank Chinese beer and ate Shanghai Spaghetti, a dish of noodles in fermented soybean sauce.
 My thoughts were flooded with this notion that I was seeing the other side of the east-meets-west narrative so familiar to me.
 And I was fascinated by all the space between the differences and similarities.